 If your organization is large enough that creating a separate training for departments is not logical, you can use some proven industry examples.
 For instance, if you are in the healthcare industry, talk about cybersecurity as the immune system.
 In the manufacturing industry, you could discuss internal threats in comparison to an assembly line.

 When technical training is communicated clearly and is relevant to the group receiving the training, they are more likely to understand and use the information you are giving them.
-As a result, they are more likely to take the necessary actions to keep your organization safe.
+As a result, they are more likely to take the necessary actions to keep your organization safe and prevent insider threats.

 2. Establish a Communication Plan